C# Generic Methods

 }

-In the above generic method example, we have taken the same type parameter name which is used by generic class.
+In the above generic method example, we have taken the same type parameter name that is used by the generic class.
 In the main method, we have passed the <int> type argument in the Helper class.
 In the method, we have passed the <string> argument.

 Generic Overloaded Methods